angadgill92/TIL-today-I-learnt-/SystematicProgramDesign.md

 ; => this returns "Angad Gill"
 ```

-`Note : Strings and Numbers are different,so doing (+ 1 "23") will result in an error. `
+`Note : Strings and Numbers are different, so doing (+ 1 "23") will result in an error. `

 ###### Some String Primitives